abs0lut3pwn4g3/RTB-CTF-Framework/README.md

 # RootTheBox CTF Framework

 A CTF framework(in flask) for HackTheBox style machines.
+A live demo is available at: https://rtblivedemo.herokuapp.com/

 ## Features